openhive-network/tests_api/hivemind/reference/tags_api/README.md

 ##### Returns a list of discussions by created.
 `python3 get_discussions_by_created.py https://api.steemit.com https://api.steem.house ./ blocktrades 1`

-Method works fine, comparision error in `post_id` only.
+Method works fine, comparison error in `post_id` only.

 ####get_discussions_by_feed
 #####Returns a list of discussions by feed.